 The same applies to your personal finances – you need to create a budget in order to know how much money is coming in, and how much is going out.
 You need a system that will allow you to see your progress and will make you less likely to overspend or get stuck in the debt cycle.

-Finding a budgeting system that fits your lifestyle and personality like similar to trying on new clothes.
+Finding a budgeting system that fits your lifestyle and personality is similar to trying on new clothes.
 If a shirt is too tight or loose, you’ll immediately know that it’s not going to work for you.
-The same goes with budgeting systems – some might feel restrictive while others will give you too much freedom and flexibility to spend.
+The same goes with budgeting systems; while some might feel restrictive, others will give you too much freedom and flexibility to spend.

 One of the most popular budgeting methods is the 50/30/20 rule, which divides your income into three categories: